-Youngest migrants held in ‘tender age’ shelters
+Youngest migrants held in ‘tender age’ shelters: APNewsBreak

 The recent call for proposals by the federal government’s Office of Refugee Resettlement said it was seeking applicants who can provide services for a diverse population “of all ages and genders, as well as pregnant and parenting teens.”

 Even the policy surrounding what age to take away a baby is inconsistent.
 Customs and Border Protection field chiefs over all nine southwest border districts can use their discretion over how young is too young, officials said.
+And while Health and Human Services defines “tender age” typically as 12 and under, Customs and Border Protection has at times defined it as 5 and under.

 For 30 years, Los Fresnos, Texas-based International Education Services ran emergency shelters and foster care programs for younger children and pregnant teens who arrived in the U.S. as unaccompanied minors.
 At least one resident sued for the right to have an abortion in a high-profile case last March.